Hadfield, Derbyshire

 Hadfield is a town in the High Peak of Derbyshire, England, with a population at the 2021 Census of 6,763.
 It lies on the south side of the River Etherow, near to the border with Greater Manchester, at the western edge of the Peak District close to Glossop.
+It doubled as the fictional town of Royston Vasey in the BBC comedy series The League of Gentlemen.

 Geography

 Hadfield is in the northwest of England, between Bottoms Reservoir and the Glossop Brook, on the southern side of the River Etherow valley, which is known as Longdendale.
 The town lies between 394 and 690 ft above sea level.
 Hadfield is 12+1/2 mi from Manchester.